 Causes of shoulder pain

-Below are health conditions that are linked to some common causes of shoulder pain.
+Below are health conditions that are linked to some common causes of shoulder pain and their [possible causes.

 More useful links